d99kris/nchat/README.md

 ========
 User data is stored locally in `~/.config/nchat`.
-Default file permissions only allow user access, but anyone who can gain access to a user's private files can also access the user's personal Telegram data.
+Default file permissions only allow user access, but anyone who can gain access to a user's private files can also access the user's personal nchat data.
 To protect against the most simple attack vectors it may be suitable to use disk encryption and to ensure `~/.config/nchat` is not backed up unencrypted.